Trip organizer comparison

 What Wanderlog is great at

-- Flexible collaboration for multi-person trip planning.
+- Flexible real-time collaboration for multi-person trip planning.

 Where TripNoted is different